simlay/simlay.github.io/content/posts/2023-04-03-rust-target-runner-for-ios.md

 and [added support for iOS simulator tests in CI](https://github.com/sonos/dinghy/pull/96).
 My complaints about using dinghy here are:
-* CI maybe compiling dinghy and then compile the project.
+* CI compiling dinghy (if you don't have it cached) and then compiling the project.
+I've found this to result in longer CI times.
-* Recalling `cargo dinghy --platform auto-ios-aarch64-sim test`
+* Recalling the arguments to dinghy such as `cargo dinghy --platform auto-ios-aarch64-sim test`

 # Setup